-This appendix provides a brief recipe for constructing the ancillary basis operators $\{\mu_k(t)\}$ for a general bosonic systems of $N$ modes as well as the $N\times N$ unitary transformation matrix $\mathcal{M}^\dagger(t)$ in Eq.~(\ref{TimeAnci}).
-Rooted in the geometric structure of the manifold of $\mu_k(t)$'s, the adjoint matrix $\mathcal{M}^\dagger(t)$ admits the representation~\cite{Jin2025Entangling,Jin2025Bosonic}:
+This Appendix provides a brief recipe for constructing the ancillary basis operators $\{\mu_k(t)\}$ for a general bosonic system of $N$ modes as well as the $N\times N$ unitary transformation matrix $\mathcal{M}^\dagger(t)$ in Eq.~(\ref{TimeAnci}).
+Rooted in the geometric structure of the manifold of $\mu_k(t)$, the adjoint matrix $\mathcal{M}^\dagger(t)$ admits the representation~\cite{Jin2025Entangling,Jin2026Bosonic}

 with the $N$-dimensional row vectors

 where $k$ runs from $2$ to $N-2$.
 Here $\vec{b}_k(t)$ is a $k+1$-dimensional bright vector